helio-fm/helio-sequencer/Docs/tips-and-tricks.md

 ### Knife tool

-In my workflow, I'm often adding new tracks with a knife tool: even though there's a normal way to add an empty track via project menu, or duplicate a track, I often end up having added some sketches in different places of a single sequence, and then, after switching to the pattern mode I see that they represent different parts, and can be cut into different tracks:
+In my workflow, I'm often adding new tracks with a knife tool: even though there's a normal way to add an empty track via project menu, or duplicate a track, I often end up having added some sketches in different places of a single sequence, and then seeing that they represent different parts, and can be cut into different tracks after switching to the pattern mode:

 ![patterns-knife-tool]

 #### Merging tracks

-Knife tool has an alternative mode: use right-click-&-drag (or long-tap-&-drag on mobile platforms) to merge one clip with another:
+Knife tool has an alternative mode: use right-click and drag (or long-tap and drag on mobile platforms) to merge one clip with another:

 ![patterns-merge-tool]

 ### Clips and track grouping

 In the example above, two split tracks remain on the same row because the tracks are grouped by name, and the knife tool keeps the track name the same.
-Pattern roll can also group tracks by color, or by instrument, or by track id — yet grouping by name works better for me.
+Pattern roll can also group tracks by color, instrument, or track id — yet grouping by name works better for me.

-So, the segments on one row might be either different tracks, or they also might be several instances (or "clips") of the same track.
+So, the segments on one row could be either different tracks or multiple instances (or "clips") of the same track.
 Instances always share the same notes, and have the same name and color, but they can be slightly modified: have different position, key shift or volume multiplier, which is mainly meant for prototyping:

 ![patterns-clips]

-Note that when you select an item in the pattern roll, all its instances are highlighted with a dashed header: this helps to tell where are the "instances", and where are other tracks of the same name or color on the same row.
-A quick way to convert an instance to a unique track is `F6` hotkey.
+When you select an item in the pattern roll, all of its instances are highlighted with a dashed header: this helps distinguish between "instances" and other tracks with the same name or color on the same row.
+The `F6` hotkey is a quick way to convert an instance to a unique track.

-Track grouping also affects MIDI export: all segments on one row will be exported as one track in the resulting MIDI file.
+Track grouping also affects MIDI export: all segments on a single row are exported as a single track in the resulting MIDI file.

 #### See also: [pattern roll hotkeys](hotkeys.md#pattern-roll)